yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

       </script>
     ```

-After you add both the Google Analytics and Amplitude snippets, you should start to see Google Analytics events in Amplitude without additional instrumentation.
+After you add both the Google Analytics and Amplitude snippets, you should start to see Google Analytics events in Amplitude without extra instrumentation.

 Event names and properties you forward from Google Analytics retain the naming convention set in Google Analytics.
 For example, if you store the `city` in a custom dimension in Google Analytics, that event property may appear as `ua_dimension_14` in Amplitude.